 The Queensland Government has passed a reform bill that means mining companies operating in the state will now financially contribute to rehabilitation costs for abandoned mines.

-The Mineral and Energy Resources (Financial Provisioning) Bill 2018 is designed to remove liability for Queensland taxpayers in cases where a mining company cannot fulfill its financial and environmental requirements at an operation and is forced to close.
+The Mineral and Energy Resources (Financial Provisioning) Act 2018 is designed to remove liability for Queensland taxpayers in cases where a mining company cannot fulfil its financial and environmental requirements at an operation and is forced to close.

 Under the new rules, mining companies will submit contributions into a scheme fund to help manage the risk to the state of having to pay costs for mining companies that are unable to comply with their obligations.